microsoft/LightGBM/docs/Parameters.md

   * Random seed for feature fraction.
 * ```bagging_fraction```, default=```1.0```, type=double, , ```0.0 < bagging_fraction < 1.0```, alias=```sub_row```
   * Like ```feature_fraction```, but this will random select part of data
-  * can use this to speed up training
+  * Can use this to speed up training
   * Can use this to deal with over-fit
   * Note: To enable bagging, should set ```bagging_freq``` to a non zero value as well
 * ```bagging_freq```, default=```0```, type=int